ecomvantagegroup-bit/Aurelia_Perfume/README.md

 #9A5B24
 ```

-The scene-specific colours should be used subtly rather than changing the entire interface.
+The forest, ocean, and amber colours should primarily appear within their respective scenes rather than changing the entire website theme.

 ---

 # Typography

-## Display Typeface
+## Display

 **Cormorant Garamond**